jasonsbeer/Amiga-2000-EATX/PCB.md

 ## PCB - Description and Ordering

 The Amiga 2000 EATX PCB is 4 layers.
 See Table P1 for layer descriptions.
+All components are on the top layer.

 Download the Gerber zip file and send to your favorite PCB manufacturer.

 The prototype boards were created by xxxx